What is Macular Degeneration?

 - Excessive exposure to sunlight

-- Cardiovascular risks, such as or high cholesterol
+- Cardiovascular risks, such as high blood pressure or high cholesterol

 Signs of Macular Degeneration